evgenygorchakov/frontend-bookmarks/README.md

 # awesome-frontend

+## css articles

+[Diving into](https://codersblock.com/blog/diving-into-the-before-and-after-pseudo-elements/) the ::before and ::after Pseudo-Elements

 ## css art

 Lynn Fisher’s [A Single Div](https://a.singlediv.com/) gallery has some impressive examples.
 Check the CSS and you’ll see a lot of ::before and ::after pseudo-elements.